 Diet and Variety: Typically, the more diets a service accommodates, the fewer selections it offers for each.
-The reverse also tends to be the case.
-The more a company focuses on one type of diet, the more options you’ll have to choose from.
+Conversely, the more a company focuses on one type of diet, the more options you’ll have to choose from.
 What is your ideal balance between adherence to a diet/lifestyle and having a large menu from which to choose?

 Flexibility: Can you choose your delivery day?
-Can you still use it when traveling?
+Can you still use the service when traveling?
 Try to get a sense of how the service will fit into your schedule and lifestyle.

 Frequently Asked Questions